-Listen to the exercise.
+1 Listen to the exercise.
 What kind of text is it?
 Tick the information that you hear.

 You must be a successful business man already. want to share your business ideas. know a lot about saving the environment.

-The Business a company. a new TV a newspaper

-is show. article.

-You will have do market use money have an
+The Business is a company. a new TV show. a newspaper article.
+You will have to do market research. use money well. have an interview.

-to research. well. interview.

 You should design a website. apply immediately. call the show's hotline.

-- 2 Write a letter to your best friend, describing a recent visit to your favourite museum.
-Describe the museum, as well as the time you spent there. - Think of someone you know.
+2 Write a letter to your best friend, describing a recent visit to your favourite museum.
+Describe the museum, as well as the time you spent there.

+3 Think of someone you know.
 What annoying habits do they have?
 Tell each other in pairs, using the Present Continuous.